HolmQ84/TestExamSubjects/src/Readme files/7 - Unit Testing.md

 ***
 ### Dependency Injection

 Dependency Injection is a programming technique that makes a class independent of its dependencies.
 “In software engineering, dependency injection is a technique whereby one object supplies the dependencies of another object.

 If a function/object/module depends on some other function/object/module, it should not go out and get what it needs.
 Instead, we explicitly give it anything it needs, typically by passing it in as a function parameter.

-example:
+Example:

     public class TestInfoTest {
         //constructor with depencency injection